• Skip to main content

 Table of Contents

-• Fettucine is about ¼ inch wide, while tagliatelle is around ⅜ of an inch wide.
+• Fettucine is about ¼ inch wide, while tagliatelle is around ⅜ of an inch.

-• Fettuccine is white pasta made without any egg, while tagliatelle is made with eggs.
+• Fettuccine is made without egg, while tagliatelle contains egg.

 homemade fettuccine pasta